Raymond S. Bradley

-Raymond S. Bradley is a climatologist and University Distinguished Professor in the Department of Geosciences at the University of Massachusetts Amherst, where he is also research director of the Climate System Research Center.
+Raymond S. Bradley is a climatologist and Distinguished Professor in the Department of Earth, Geographic and Climate Sciences, School of Earth and Sustainability at the University of Massachusetts Amherst.
 Bradley's work indicates that the warming of Earth's climate system in the twentieth century is inexplicable via natural mechanisms.

-Biography
+Early Life and Academic Career

-Ray Bradley is a Distinguished Professor in the Department of Geosciences and Director of the Climate System Research Center at the University of Massachusetts, Amherst.
-He did his undergraduate work at Southampton University (U.K.) and his post-graduate studies (M.S., Ph.D.) at the Institute of Arctic and Alpine Research, University of Colorado, Boulder.
-He also earned a D.Sc. from Southampton University, for his contributions in paleoclimatology.
-In 2015, he received the Zuckerberg Leadership Chair from the University of Massachusetts Foundation, and he was a visiting professor at the University of Bergen, Norway.
+Ray Bradley was born on Merseyside in the north of England and grew up in the industrial town of Ellesmere Port.
+He attended the first Grammar School in that town, and then went on to Southampton University (U.K.).
+He pursued his post-graduate studies (M.S. and Ph.D.) at the Institute of Arctic and Alpine Research, University of Colorado, Boulder (U.S.A).
+Later on, he also earned a D.Sc. from Southampton University, for his research contributions in paleoclimatology.
+He started teaching at the University of Massachusetts in 1973, and later became Head of the Department of Geosciences, a Life Member of Clare Hall, Cambridge University, and a Visiting Professor at the University of Bergen, Norway.
+In 2015, he received the Zuckerberg Leadership Chair from the University of Massachusetts Foundation.
+He is currently a Distinguished Research Professor in the School of Earth and Sustainability at the University of Massachusetts, Amherst.